 Tips on Reading Food Labels

-How many of you actually stop to read the labels on the food you purchase?
-With diseases like cancer, heart disease, obesity on the rise it is so important to fuel the body with the correct nutrients, I am a strong advocate of cooking everything fresh from scratch so you know exactly what you have put in your meal.
-It is so important to look after your body from the inside so you feel well and full of energy.
-You would be surprised what consumers put into breads, sauces, tinned foods. cereals, snack bars and all processed foods.
-Even a seemingly healthy granola bar or protein bar can have hidden ingredients which are bad for your health.
-When you buy a ready made meal you really do not know what is inside.
-Remember the horse meat scandal?!
-Here below are a few tips to help you know what to look out for.
+How many of you stop to read the labels on the food you purchase?
+With diseases like cancer, heart disease, and obesity on the rise, it is so important to fuel the body with the correct nutrients.
+I am a strong advocate for cooking everything fresh from scratch, so you know exactly what you have put in your meal and your body.

 Salt is added to everything to increase shelf life.
-Have you noticed when you bake something fresh yourself it goes off after a few days but some products from the supermarket can last for weeks.
+Have you noticed that when you bake something fresh yourself, it goes off after a few days, but some products from the supermarket can last for weeks?
 Salt is added to tinned foods, sauces, salad dressings, pretty much everything!
-Too much sodium based salts are bad for you as they disrupt your potassium balance.
-A diet hight in sodium based salt can lead to heart attacks, high blood pressure, strokes, water retention and cellulite.
-Personally myself I would not buy anything with added salt.
-I prefer to add himalayan pink salt, kelp or nori flakes to my cooking.

-Sugar
+Added Sugar

 Unhealthy fats

-Watch out for hydrogenated fats which are very bad for you.
-These fats clog up your arteries leading to heart disease, strokes and cancer.
-You can find these in biscuits, cakes, margarine and in lots of ready made meals and processed foods.
-I would not buy anything that has any vegetable oil added to it.
-Again I would stress the importance of cooking everything fresh using extra virgin olive oil and coconut oil to cook with.
+Watch out for hydrogenated fats, which are very bad for you.
+These fats clog up your arteries, leading to heart disease, strokes and cancer.
+You can find these in biscuits, cakes, margarine and in lots of ready-made meals and processed foods.

 Colourings, Flavourings and Preservatives

-Watch out for all colourings, flavourings and preservatives.
-They all start with the letter E followed by 3 numbers e.g. E129 which is a colouring.
-Other names to look out for in this category are: Monosodium glutamate (MSG), benzoic acid, sodium sulphite, sulphur dioxide, aspartame. saccharin etc. Basically any name you are not familiar with do not buy the product.
-All these have a negative impact on your health affecting your mood which can cause depression.
-Also children who suffer from ADHD (attention deficit hyperactivity disorder) should stay away from these products as it will make them even more restless and hyper.
+Basically, any name you are not familiar with do not buy the product.
+All these harm your health, affecting your mood, which can cause depression.
+Also, children who suffer from ADHD (attention deficit hyperactivity disorder) should stay away from these products as they will make them even more restless and hyperactive.

-Too many ingredients do not buy
+Too many ingredients listed on the Label?
+Do not buy!

-If a product has an endless list of ingredients put it back on the shelf immediately.
+If a product has an endless list of ingredients, put it back on the shelf immediately.
 A healthy product will not have a long list of ingredients but a short one.

 Published by daniatrapani